mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An alternative to using ``cgns_utils coarsen`` is to coarsen the surface mesh and re-extrude the volume meshes.
-The main motivation for this is to generate meshes without changing the ``growth rate`` of the off-wall layers.
+The main motivation for this is to generate meshes without changing the `growth rate` of the off-wall layers.
 In addition, node clustering in all directions is better with this method.
 If you use ``cgns_utils coarsen`` (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly.
 However, the growth ratio is going to change, and the off-wall layers may have too much distance between each other.

 For airfoils, we can use the ``prefoil`` package to coarsen or refine the surface meshes.
 An example script is given below.
-You can either upload a ``.dat`` file or create the NACA 4 digit airfoils.
+You can either provide a ``.dat`` file or create the NACA 4 digit airfoils.
 Then, you can manipulate the meshing parameters and get different mesh levels.

 .. literalinclude:: ../tutorial/refinement/prefoilMeshRefine.py